AmirCM/network_project/design.md

 # Phase 4 design doc by Amirhossein Behzadfar, Abhi Patel, and Kalvin McCallum
 ___
+# Introduction
+___
-Implementation of RDT 3.0  over an unreliable UDP channel with bit-errors and loss.
+Phase 4 of the network design project implements RDT 3.0 over an unreliable UDP channel with bit-errors and loss.

 # Sender Code
 ___